 Highway 16A, on the Plan area's south boundary, is the major east/west arterial roadway carrying the majority of traffic through the City, and connecting to the Town of Stony Plain to the west, and Edmonton to the east.
 Two access points are proposed to the Plan area from Highway 16A, one is an all-directional access on a public road and the second is a right-in/right-out/left-in access serving the future commercial area as a private access.
-Jennifer Heil Way, an arterial roadway, borders the Plan area on the east and Boundary Road, a future arterial roadway, under the Town of Stony Plain's jurisdiction, borders the Plan area on the west.
+Jennifer Heil Way, an arterial roadway, borders the Plan area on the east and allows two right-in/right-out accesses, and Boundary Road, a future arterial roadway, under the Town of Stony Plain's jurisdiction, borders the Plan area on the west which is been aligned based on a Functional Road Study to ensure there are no conflicts with the Trans Mountain pipeline.
 Boundary Road will ultimately connect to Grove Drive to the north.
 Roadway dedication for Jennifer Heil Way and Boundary Road will be provided at the time of subdivision.

 Internal circulation consists of an east/west urban collector, the designated future McLeod Avenue extension through the Plan area.
 A portion of the proposed Atim Creek Storm Trunk, local sewer, and watermain will be located within this right-of-way and their installation will be timed with road construction.
 The McLeod Avenue collector connects via proposed roundabouts to two north/south collectors, the Spruce Ridge Road extension in the southeast quarter which links ultimately to Highway 16A to the south and to the West Area Structure Plan to the north.
-A portion of the proposed Atim Creek Storm Trunk, Boundary Trunk Extension, and watermain will be located within the Spruce Ridge Road collector right-of-way and their installation will be timed with road construction
+A portion of the proposed Atim Creek Storm Trunk, Boundary Trunk Extension, and watermain will be located within the Spruce Ridge Road collector right-of-way and their installation will be timed with road construction.